yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

     .. note::
-       For K2H/K2K, K2E, and K2L platforms which are not using SD cards, please also go ahead and skip down to the “I want to Develop!” (or, `Developing with the Linux SDK <Processor_SDK_Linux_Getting_Started_Guide.html#start-your-linux-development>`__ section.
+       For K2H/K2K, K2E, and K2L platforms which are not using SD cards, please also go ahead and skip down to the "I want to Develop!" (or, `Developing with the Linux SDK <Processor_SDK_Linux_Getting_Started_Guide.html#start-your-linux-development>`__ section.

 So, if you’re not quite there yet, let’s discuss some other options.